IdentifiantMot de passe

 m_volumeItem->setTextureData(new QList<uchar>(*m_lowDetailData));

-We use eight bit indexed color for our texture, as it is compact and makes it easy to adjust the colors without needing to reset the whole texture.
-For the texture data we use the data we created earlier based on some height maps.
-Typically the data for volume items comes pregenerated in a form of a stack of images, so we are not going to explain the data generation in detail.
-Please refer to the example code if you are interested in the actual data generation process.
+Use eight bit indexed color for the texture, as it is compact and makes it easy to adjust the colors without needing to reset the whole texture.
+For the texture data, use the data created earlier based on height maps.
+Typically, the data for volume items comes pregenerated in the form of a stack of images, so the data generation details can be skipped.
+For more information about the actual data generation process, see the example code.

-Since we are using eight bit indexed colors, we need a color table to map the eight bit color indexes to actual colors.
-We use one we populated on our own, but in a typical use case you would get the color table from the source images:
+Since eight bit indexed colors are used, a color table is needed to map the eight bit color indexes to actual colors.
+In a typical use case, you would get the color table from the source images instead of using one manually defined:

 Sélectionnez